jonesnxt/jaywallet/README.md

 - download the repository
 - locate the release directory for your platform (linux, windows, mac)
-- either double click the jay.jar or run "java -jar jay.jar"
+- either double click the jay.jar or run "java -jar jay.jar" *must have java version 7 or higher to run

 <h3>Features:</h3>
 - Send Money to already established accounts